 Meaning if you're a 60/40 favorite when the money goes in, whether you win or lose you've earned 60% of the pot in Sklansky Dollars.

-By the fundamental theory, you'd be making a mistake doing anything other than check-folding.
-Your opponent has you beat, so you shouldn't put any more money into the pot.
+By the fundamental theory you're making a mistake doing anything other than check-folding.
+Your opponent has you beat so you shouldn't put any more money into the pot.

 In reality, depending on the player, there's a very good chance your opponent will fold to a bet.
 And that can't be measured accurately enough to be factored into Sklansky Dollars.

 So what's a poker mistake then?
 Essentially anytime you make a play other than the "optimal" play, you've made a mistake.